Access Control & Permissions

 Use Groups to manage access to resources in Mode.
 By granting an individual user membership to a Group, you grant them access to resources based on their Group membership.
 Each Group in Mode can be configured with a unique set of permissions.
 Mode’s permission system gives you the flexibility to change the role of an individual user by adding or removing that user to or from different Groups.

-You can create Groups by navigating to Organization Settings and clicking into the Groups tab.
+You can create Groups by navigating to Workspace Settings and clicking into the Groups tab.
 Select a Group from the list to manage its members.

 From here, selecting the Collections and Connections tabs will provide visibility into which Collections and Connections a Group can access.